 Sexual Assault Protocol Team

-The Ramsey County Sexual Assault Protocol Team (SAPT) has been meeting regularly since 1998 to find ways to improve the community response to sexual assault.
+The Ramsey County Sexual Assault Protocol Team (RCSAPT) has been meeting regularly since 1998 to find ways to improve the community response to sexual assault.
 The mission of the team is to coordinate and implement an interagency response to sexual assault victims which promotes consistency, respect and cultural competency.
 In 2010, the team began monitoring and evaluating the effectiveness of the established protocols.
 Team members developed and implemented a plan to monitor how sexual assault cases within Ramsey County are reported, investigated, charged and prosecuted.

 Protocol Development and Training

-Written protocols have been develped for the handling of sexual assault cases, including how the work of each discipline intersects with the others.
+Written protocols have been developed for the handling of sexual assault cases, including how the work of each discipline intersects with the others.
 The protocols continue to be revised and training on the protocols is on-going.

 Meetings and membership